Benjamin MooreCHECK PRICE

 If you’re entertaining the thought of blue kitchen cabinets, chances are you’re willing and looking to spruce up your home with fun colors and playful designs.
 Why not go all the way with a patterned tile floor to complete the look?
 This kitchen from Granada Tile is a contemporary kitchen with Spanish flair, due to the patterned tile.
 The white subway tile, wood barstools, and subtle lighting and hardware make it so that the rest of the kitchen doesn’t clash with this decorative tile.

-This light blue kitchen by James M. Davie Design Inc. is a fun light blue twist to the blue kitchen.
+These light blue cabinets by James M. Davie Design Inc. is a fun twist to the blue kitchen.
 The black countertops ground the look and prevent it from looking less pastel-like and more sophisticated.
 The red in the patterned tile adds the perfect contrast to this all-blue kitchen, and the gold hardware in the lighting and black cabinet pulls definitely add to this sophistication.

 3. Brass Hardware